ninadnaik10/vision-guard/README.md

 ## Vision Guard - RBAC Admin Dashboard

-This project is a Role-Based Access Control (RBAC) User Interface designed and developed for the VRV Security Frontend Developer Intern assignment.
+This project is a Role-Based Access Control (RBAC) User Interface.
 It provides a robust and user-friendly platform for managing users, roles, and permissions within an organization.

 **Live Demo:** [https://vision-guard.vercel.app](https://vision-guard.vercel.app/)